anamba/multidb/README.md

 MultiDB, when used with Rails (ActionController), determines which database to connect to at the beginning of each request by checking for `request.host`, `params[:org_code]`, then `session[:org_code]`.
 In a test environment, it can will also check the environment variable `RAILS_ORG`.
 If no organization code is found in any of those places, the sessions database is used (which is one reason it is important that no actual data be stored there).

+## Current Status

+The present version of MultiDB is extracted from ClarityEHR, a product of [MedNexus](http://mednex.us/) scheduled for release in Fall 2014.
+An older version (identical concept, similar basic mechanism, but less elegant implementation) has been in production in other products since 2007.

 ## Versioning & Compatibility
 MultiDB follows semantic versioning, but because it is closely tied to Rails/ActiveRecord, it uses the same major/minor version numbers to make it easy to determine which version of MultiDB to use.
 Patch numbers may vary.

 ### Rails & ActiveRecord
-MultiDB 3.2 works with Rails 3.2.
-A new branch will be created to work with Rails 4.
+MultiDB 4.0 works with Rails 4.0, MultiDB 3.2 works with Rails 3.2.

 The concept should work with just ActiveRecord (no Rails), but this use case has not been tested.
 (Pull requests welcome.)